 p=11+e2.30.91p = \frac{1}{1 + e^{-2.3}} \approx 0.91

-This model predicts about a 91%91\% chance of passing.
-The exact numbers are just an example.
-The key idea is that when the outcome changes from a score to pass/fail, the regression family should change too.
+about a 91%91\% chance of passing.
+The numbers are illustrative; the lesson is that when the outcome shifts from a score to pass/fail, the regression family shifts too.

 Using linear regression for a binary outcome

-If the outcome is only 00 or 11, logistic regression is usually more appropriate because it is designed for probabilities.
-Linear regression can be used in some special settings as an approximation, but it can also produce poor probability predictions.
+If the outcome is only 00 or 11, logistic regression is usually more appropriate because it is built for probabilities.
+Linear regression can serve as an approximation in special settings but can produce poor probability predictions.

 Treating regression as proof of causation

-Regression can describe association and support prediction.
-It does not, by itself, prove that changing one variable causes the outcome to change.
+Regression describes association and supports prediction.
+By itself it does not prove that changing one variable causes the outcome to change.

 Ignoring model conditions

-A coefficient only means what you think it means if the chosen model is a reasonable fit.
-For linear regression, that often means checking whether a straight-line summary makes sense and whether the errors show a pattern the model missed.
+A coefficient only means what you think if the model fits.
+For linear regression, check whether a straight-line summary makes sense and whether the errors show a pattern the model missed.

-In multiple regression, a coefficient is conditional on the other included predictors.
-If important variables are missing, or if predictors are strongly entangled with each other, interpretation becomes less stable.
+Each coefficient is conditional on the other included predictors.
+If important variables are missing, or predictors are strongly entangled, interpretation becomes less stable.

-You will see it in business forecasting, medicine, social science, quality control, education, and machine learning.
-The exact form depends on the outcome: numerical outcomes often lead to linear models, while binary outcomes often lead to logistic models.
+Regression appears wherever you want to explain variation, estimate conditional relationships, or make predictions: business forecasting, medicine, social science, quality control, education, and machine learning.
+The form follows the outcome — numerical outcomes lead to linear models, binary outcomes to logistic models.

-Take one small dataset and ask two different questions about it.
+Take one small dataset and ask two questions about it.
 First predict a numerical outcome, such as score.
-Then convert the outcome into a binary version, such as pass or fail.
-That side-by-side comparison is one of the fastest ways to make regression analysis click.
+Then convert the outcome into a binary version, such as pass or fail, and refit.
+Watching the model family change while the data stays the same is one of the fastest ways to make the linear-vs-logistic choice click.

 Need help with a problem?